github/docs/data/reusables/dependabot/supported-package-managers.md

 {% ifversion dependabot-PEP621-support %}

-#### pip and pip-compile
+#### pip-compile and uv

-In addition to supporting updates to `requirements.txt` files, {% data variables.product.prodname_dependabot %} supports updates to `pyproject.toml` files if they follow the PEP 621 standard.
+{% data variables.product.prodname_dependabot %} can update `requirements.txt` compiled files using both `pip-compile` and `uv` (depending on which one was used to generate the file), as well as performing updates to `pyproject.toml` files if they follow the PEP 621 standard.

+`uv.lock` files are not supported yet.
 {% endif %}

 #### pnpm